RIOS Certification: How to Achieve Compliance in the Recycling Industry

 • Internal audit program

-3. Implementation & Training
+3. Implementation and Training

-4. Internal Audit & Management Review
+4. Internal Audit and Management Review

 Before certification:

-• All elements must be internally audited
+• All system elements must be audited internally

-• Leadership must review performance
+• Leadership must conduct management review

-This demonstrates system maturity and readiness.
+This demonstrates system maturity and governance.

 5. Certification Audit